 The lung transplant support groups are open to anyone who has received a lung transplant, is on the waiting list for a donor, or is in the transplant evaluation process, and their family members and friends.
 The meetings are facilitated by a clinical transplant social worker.

-The support group is held on the second Tuesday of every month from 11:45 a.m. to 1 p.m. in the Mercy Conference Room at St. Joseph’s Hospital and Medical Center.
+The support group is held on the 2nd and 4th Thursday of every month from 11:45 a.m. to 1 p.m. in the Mercy Conference Room at St. Joseph’s Hospital and Medical Center.

 If you would like to receive support group announcements or would like more information, please contact our transplant social worker, Kathy Lam, LCSW at (602) 406-7009.
 There is no fee for attending the support group.